 The causes of crepey skin are myriad.
 Melbourne, Florida dermatologist Anita Saluja, MD explains.
-“The sun, loss of collagen and elastin, and a decline in moisture due to aging, can all cause changes in texture.”
+“The sun, loss of collagen and elastin, and a decline in moisture due to aging can all cause changes in texture.”
 These changes in texture lead to crepey skin.
 Let’s look at those causes in a bit more detail.

 Age is one of the main causes of crepey skin.
-As we age, the collagen and elastin in our skin has a tendency to breakdown.
+As we age, the collagen and elastin in our skin have a tendency to breakdown.
 Without the collagen and elastin for support, the skin can no longer return to its original position and so begins to sag and crinkle.

 While you can’t stop the aging process, you can slow down, prevent, and even repair the damage done by the loss of collagen and elastin.
 As we’ll see in the treatments section, a number of options can help restore the youthful beauty of your skin.

 Sun exposure is another major factor in the formation of crepey skin on your décolleté, hands, and face.
 Sun exposure exacerbates and accelerates the breakdown of the collagen and elastin mentioned in the previous section.
 UV rays also damage the skin’s natural ability to repair itself and remove free radicals and other toxins.

 In addition, sun exposure contributes to the lack of moisture in the skin.
 This lack of moisture makes the skin dry and restricts its movement.
 These two conditions, then, speed the wrinkling process.
 Damage to the skin of your décolleté can best be prevented by covering up when you go outside.
 As we’ll see in the treatments section, when it’s not possible to cover up completely, sunscreen is your next best option.